Museum of Jewish Heritage: Auschwitz Jewish Center

-In addition to the New York campus, the museum has also operated the Auschwitz Jewish Center in Oświęcim, Poland, since 2006.
+In addition to the New York campus, the museum has also been affiliated with the Auschwitz Jewish Center in Oświęcim, Poland, since 2006.

 Before the invasion of Poland and later occupation of Poland by Nazi Germany Oświęcim (renamed Auschwitz by the Nazis) was just an ordinary Polish town.
 The majority of its citizens were Jewish.
 Following the end of the World War II Auschwitz became the ultimate symbol of the Holocaust.
 In September 2000, the Auschwitz Jewish Center opened its doors to honor the former residents of the town and to teach future generations about what was lost.
 Located less than 2 mi from Auschwitz-Birkenau, it is the only remaining Jewish presence in the town.

 The AJC's mission is also to provide all visitors with an opportunity to memorialize victims of the Holocaust through the study of the life and culture of a formerly Jewish town and to offer educational programs that allow new generations to explore the meaning and contemporary implications of the Holocaust.
 The Center provides regularly scheduled exhibitions and educational programs.
 The United States Service Academy Program takes cadets and midshipmen to Poland for a three-week trip to learn from survivors, scholars, and historians.
 The Auschwitz Jewish Center Fellows program is a three-and-a-half-week study trip for students who are matriculated in graduate programs or are completing undergraduate degrees.